Video Calibration Services – Consumer

 The cost structure for displays is as follows:

-Base price for 2D calibration of a Projector … (up to 2 HDMI inputs).
-(Usually $350-$400 depending on the display … If there is a CMS, then it will be $400, if not, $350.
+Base price for calibration of a Projector.
+(Usually $350-$450 depending on the display … If there is a CMS, then it will be $400, if not, $350.
 For instance, Epson/JVC/Benq usually have a CMS … Optoma usually does not … and so forth) THX Express option is also available here.
+See the Price list for details.

 3D will be an additional charge. ($150 no charts or $250 with charts)